 Video Editing App #15: Magisto

 Firstly, choose an editing style, such as “Traveler,” “Fashion,” “Country,” or “Clean.”
-Secondly, add the photos and video footage that you’d like to include in your video, and then pick a music track from Magisto’s built-in library.
+Secondly, add the photos and video footage you'd like to include in your video, and then pick a music track from Magisto’s built-in library.
 Finally, using AI, this intuitive app will automatically edit and create your video!

 Plus, the results are pretty impressive.
-Magisto can save you plenty of time and deliver a professional looking video.
+Magisto can save you plenty of time and deliver a professional-looking video.
 This app is particularly great for quick Instagram posts and will make it look like you spent a couple of hours editing your Story!